FBP

 Hotel Ocean Front, Hot Tub, Fire Pit, Pet Friendly & Private Buoy, Upper Suite reviews

-Looking for a great place to stay in Powell River?
-Book Ocean Front, Hot Tub, Fire Pit, Pet Friendly & Private Buoy, Upper Suite; rated and is available from CAD $ 482.
-Ocean Front, Hot Tub, Fire Pit, Pet Friendly & Private Buoy, Upper Suite is conveniently located near ferry terminals, and can be booked directly with Trivago.
+Planning your ferry trip from Powell River?
+Stay at Ocean Front, Hot Tub, Fire Pit, Pet Friendly & Private Buoy, Upper Suite; rated and is available from CAD $ 482.
+Ocean Front, Hot Tub, Fire Pit, Pet Friendly & Private Buoy, Upper Suite is perfectly situated near the ferry routes, and can be reserved directly through Trivago.

 📍 Address Ocean Front, Hot Tub, Fire Pit, Pet Friendly & Private Buoy, Upper Suite